cybertraining-dsc/reu2022/project/fastapi.md

 $ cms cc doc
 ```

-To stop the server you will stop the server on the windows in which you enter doc url
+To stop the server, you will stop it in the window server in which you enter doc url

 ```bash
 $ cms cc stop